History of Worcestershire: Religion

 The Church of England underwent a period of quiet, but this included some church rebuilding and expansion as the population and wealth of the area grew.
-Stourbridge, Smethwick, Bewdley and Upton on Severn churches were rebuilt in 1728 and 1757.
+Churches in Stourbridge, Smethwick, Bewdley and Upton on Severn were rebuilt in 1728 and 1757.
 At Great Witley, a Baroque Italianate church was built by Thomas Foley in 1735, from iron-making profits.

 John Wesley generated new vigour to the Church of England from 1739 onwards, visiting Worcestershire only in 1761 however, preaching to a group in Evesham.
 Methodist Chapels were established in the 1770s and 1780s, for instance in Worcester and Stourport.

 Another group, the Evangelicals, broke away from the established church, building chapels in Cradley, Evesham in 1789 and Birdport in Worcester in 1804-5.

 The first Catholic chapel in Worcester since James II's reign was opened in 1829, shortly after the Sacramental Test Act 1828 and other legislation removed most of the legal discrimination against Catholics.

 Regulation of poverty

 Bequests to the poor were common in wills.
 These could be small, for direct distribution, or larger, for the purpose of maintaining almshouses or providing a small income to impoverished individuals over time, for instance through property rents or land.

 Poor Relief was levied on people who had sufficient income.
 It was used to help the poor in their homes ('out relief'), on a weekly or occasional basis, to grant clothing or other essentials, or even building repairs.
 In Belbroughton in 1831, with a population of 1,476, 68 weekly payments were made.
 Poor relief however was only due to residents of a parish, provable through a certificate of residence.
 Others could be removed; for instance at Hanley Castle over 110 individuals were removed between 1717 and 1835, and a similar number returned.
 This often involved the return of pregnant women.
 In 1830, for example, a woman was returned to Hanley Castle from Bristol after falling pregnant by a shoemaker who was married.

-Worcester gained a Workhouse in 1703, to deal with a rise in poverty and prevent itinerant beggars.
+Worcester gained a workhouse in 1703, to deal with a rise in poverty and prevent itinerant beggars.
 Children found begging would be committed to the workhouse until they could be apprenticed for seven years at age 15.